WiGig11/xcxlab/ER2net/readme.md

 # THis is a readme file for the work titiled:
 《Eyeglass Reflection Removal with Joint Learning of Reflection Elimination and Content Inpainting》
+## main contribution
+1.proposed a new dataset
+2.proposed a new removal network to remove reflection , contains three branches for detecting reflection area, remove reflection and inpaint eye to avoid artifect.
+Three res are fused together to generate final res.

+3.proposed a eye symmetry loss to regurlate the res.

 ## overall structure
 ### A shared Encoder